VladimirAlexiev/soml/owl2soml/README.md

 - If you test it on more ontologies, please describe your experience in an issue or pull request
 - If you find problems or want to suggest a new feature, post an issue

-We also have plans to rewrite the tool in Java, as a [Platform Service](#platform-service).
+We have rewritten the tool in Java, see [Implemented as Platform Service](#implemented-as-platform-service).

 ## Features

 `owl2soml` can read ontologies in these RDF formats: RDF/XML, Turtle, JSONLD.
-It requires approprite prefixes to be defined, so it can obtain GraphQL (developer-friendly) class and prop names.
+It requires appropriate prefixes to be defined, so it can obtain GraphQL (developer-friendly) class and prop names.
 - NTriples is not an appropriate format because it doesn't define prefixes.
 - Some JSONLD ontologies do not define a good context and are not usable by the tool.
   For example, the [schema.org JSONLD distribution](https://schema.org/docs/developers.html) has a very poor context